 - Turn the escalopes in the egg mixture, drain the excess egg and then turn them in the breadcrumbs.

 - Put olive oil in a frying pan to a height of approx 2 mm.
-Heat the olive oil, reduce the temperature and fry the escalopes until they are golden brown on both sides.
+Heat the olive oil, reduce the temperature slightly and fry the escalopes at strong temperature until they are golden brown on both sides.
 Add oil if necessary.
 It is important that there is always enough oil in the pan to cover the bottom of the pan, otherwise the breadcrumbs will stick.

 - Place the schnitzel on a preheated plate, remove excessive fat with a household paper on both sides and keep it warm in the oven at 60 degrees until serving.